East Asia 1949: Communist Victory in Northern China

 In China, the uneasy truce between Nationalists and Communists had collapsed in mid-1946.
 Things started well for the superior Nationalist forces, but their focus on taking cities, and ignoring control of the countryside, left them overextended.
 By late 1948, the Communists were ready for their own major offensives, isolating and destroying the Nationalist armies in Manchuria, central China and north China.

 Following the end of World War II, the Yangtze River was again opened to international trade and patrolled by foreign - in particular US and British - warships.
 This state of affairs ended in 1949 with the Communist takeover.

-Under the direction of Lord Louis Mountbatten of Burma, the last Viceroy of the British Indian Empire, British India is partitioned into the sovereign states of the Dominion of Pakistan and the Union of India.
-As Pakistan is designated as a Muslim homeland, the religiously mixed provinces of Punjab and Bengal are also divided between the two new states.
-The princely states are advised to choose between Pakistan and India, rather than retain independence.
+Under the direction of Lord Louis Mountbatten of Burma, the last Viceroy of the British Indian Empire, British India was partitioned into the sovereign states of the Dominion of Pakistan and the Union of India.
+As Pakistan was designated as a Muslim homeland, the religiously mixed provinces of Punjab and Bengal were also divided between the two new states.
+The princely states were advised to choose between Pakistan and India, rather than retain independence.

 Following the Panglong Agreement of 12 February 1947, the Union of Burma became an independent republic on 4 January 1948, ending British rule.
 Sao Shwe Thaik became President and U Nu Prime Minister.
 Unlike most other former British colonies, Burma chose not to join the British Commonwealth of Nations.

 The Malayan National Liberation Army - the military arm of the Malayan Communist Party - started a guerrilla against the British dominated Federation of Malaya.
 The British responded by instituting emergency measures and bringing in Commonwealth forces, largely defeating the guerrillas by the early 1950s.
 The independence of Malaya in 1957 further undermined the rationale of the war, and the remaining holdouts surrendered in the following years.